intech-iiot/plumber/README.md

 **actions:**
 Contains the shell executable scripts and commands that are executed if the pipe conditions/expression evaluation returns true.
+The `batch` option specifies whether the commands are batched in a single script upon execution.
+This forces the steps to be executed as a single step (in a single shell command).
+You can specify a `timeout` in seconds on the steps.
+If a step (or all the steps in case `batch` is set to true) takes more time than the specified timeout, the execution is halted and the cd job fails.
+Both of these options are optional.

 #### Conditions: